by Rod D. Martin

 I am deeply grateful for the originalist stand of my many conservative friends who’ve been tripped up by all this.
 In my many conversations with them, I have yet to meet a single one who realizes that looking to Coke and Blackstone, or discerning the tea leaves of what some pre-Revolutionary British statute might mean, is completely unnecessary.
 (Unfortunately, I’ve met more than a few Trump supporters who pretend their position is based on “originalism” but toss it the instant they realize the Founders were clear.)

-Ted Cruz is elligible.
+Ted Cruz is eligible.
 So were John McCain, George Romney, Barry Goldwater and yes, Donald Trump (whom Cruz hilariously pointed out would be an anchor baby by his own interpretation).
 The law couldn’t be clearer.
 But more than that, the Founding Fathers couldn’t have been clearer.

 So if Original Intent is something you care about — as opposed to merely pretending to care about — this is indeed a slam dunk.